Rwanda deportation plan gets go-ahead by appeals court

 The Court of Appeal rejected the last-ditch bid to block the flight brought by Care4Calais and Detention Action, and the Public and Commercial Services union, who challenged the legal principle of the overall policy.

-The Court of Appeal upheld the High Court judge’s initial decision from Friday, adding: “We do not accept the [campaigners’] submission that his conclusions were plainly wrong or irrational.”
+Judges upheld the High Court judge’s initial decision from Friday, staing: “This court cannot therefore interfere with that conclusion.”

-The appeal judge said “the merits of the underlying policy are not a matter for the court”, adding that the “lawfulness of the scheme” will be considered in full by the High Court in July.
+Appeal judge Justice Singh, sitting with Lady Justice Simler and Lord Justice Stuart-Smith, pointed out that the lawfulness of the scheme would be considered in full by the High Court in July.
+The judges also refused permission for a further appeal to the Supreme Court.

 It emerged that the Home Office admitted to an “error” in letters sent out to some asylum seekers because its own Rwanda safety report – which included warnings from the UNHRC that deportation was not safe – had been “misread”.

-In a submission that emerged at Monday’s hearing, a Home Office official conceded that “errors” were made in seven letters that mischaracterised the involvement of the UNHCR in the government’s Rwanda plan.
+In a submission at Monday’s hearing, a Home Office official conceded that “errors” were made in seven letters that mischaracterised the involvement of the UNHCR in the government’s Rwanda plan.

-Raza Husain QC – acting on behalf of campaign groups – said the Home Office had “apologised” for misleading asylum seekers about the UNHRC position.
+Raza Husain QC – acting on behalf of campaign groups – said that the Home Office had “apologised” for misleading asylum seekers about the UNHRC position.

+Conservatives cheered in the Commons as Tory backbencher Mike Wood told the House that the appeal court bid to block the policy had failed.
+Senior Labour MP Chris Bryant ironically shouted: “Bloody lefty lawyers.”

+Earlier, Tory MP Scott Benton told BBC Politics Live: “We knew this policy was going to be attacked by left-wing, woke lawyers.
+If the flight takes place with just several people on, that will then set a precedent.
+Flights will go every single week from the Home Office.”

 On Monday Boris Johnson defended the controversial Rwanda plan – insisting that the scheme was always going to have legal “teething problems”.